| Where the Stars Will Give Way to the Morning

 It is comes calling your name

-Cruel voices at your door you don't like
+At night you hear the laughing, mocking Cruel voices at your door you don't like

 Or even understand the things they say